gamejolt/terms/terms/global.md

 If you believe in good faith that a notice of copyright infringement has been wrongly filed against you, the DMCA permits you to send Game Jolt a counter-notice.
 Notices and counter-notices must meet the statutory requirements imposed by 17 USC § 512.
 Notices and counter-notices with respect to the Service should be sent to Game Jolt's Copyright Agent.
 The Game Jolt copyright agent should be contacted only if you believe that your work has been used or copied in a way that constitutes copyright infringement and that infringement is occurring through use of the Service.
 Please note that these notifications and counter-notifications are legal notices.
 Game Jolt may provide copies of such notices to the participants in the dispute or third parties, at our discretion and as required by law.
 Our Privacy Policy does not protect information provided in these notices and counter-notices.

-Our Copyright Agent can be reached by mail at: Lucent Web Creative, LLC, ATTN: IP Agent, 50 N. Linden Rd. #563, Hershey, PA 17033; or by email at [ipagent@gamejolt.com](mailto:ipagent@gamejolt.com).
+Our Copyright Agent can be reached by mail at: Game Jolt Inc., ATTN: IP Agent, 50 N. Linden Rd. #563, Hershey, PA 17033; or by email at [ipagent@gamejolt.com](mailto:ipagent@gamejolt.com).

 ### Indemnification